swapypatil/Conveniency-Manager/README.md

 The path of the bat files may get changed when you clone or download, if the problem occurs, store files at your Desktop(because I stored the repository locally at my Desktop).
 If you want to change the location then you need to change the paths in ConvenientManager.java as well.

-If the same problem persist or multiple command prompt start opening, then use Alt + F4 multiple times to close those command prompt windows opening.
+If the same problem persist or multiple command prompt start opening, then use Alt + F4 multiple times to close those command prompt windows.
 Now the problem is with your actual bat files.
 Now check the bat files and modify accordingly.(e.g. For Chrome/Firefox check their respective path in C drive and modify the path in respective bat file).